CorgiMan/robot/README.md

    - Emergency stop button

 - Input validation on frontend and backend, rx and tx
+   - Check input parameters are valid
+   - Set lower limit for height to 0 and set upper limit to make of lift.
+   - Set angle limits to -180 to 180 degrees.
+   - Set gripper limit from 0 to it's upper limit
 - Add Actuator object to make code less repetitive
 - Add Configuration file for robot dimensions, max speeds, accelerations, etc.
 - Movement is jerky for low update frequencies, this has the advantage that you always see a state that the robot was actually in, but for a more pleasent experience it's possible to interpolate between states.